-The Maintenance Lead conducts regular inspections for the buildings and grounds and formal inspections each June and December, and all school staff are encouraged to report any concern to the Administrator immediately.
+The Maintenance Lead conducts informal inspections and formal inspections twice each year, once in the fall and once in the Spring, for the condition of all buildings and grounds.
+All school staff are encouraged to report any concern to the Administrator immediately.
 Needed repairs and safety issues are addressed through work orders to the Maintenance Lead for prompt attention.
-The school has 7 classroomavailable and a library, in addition to office space and storage areas.
-The facilities were built in approximately 1950 and have been maintained in good repair, using both the expertise of maintenance personnel and licensed contractors.
-The maintenance and custodial staff take pride in keeping the classrooms and other areas of the campus in good repair and in a manner that meets high standards for cleanliness.
-Janitorial services are provided on a regular schedule by personnel trained in the use of appropriate cleaning products for a school site.
+The school has 3 classrooms in the main building along with a kitchen and multi-purpose room.
+The fourth classroom is a portable building adjacent to the main building.

-^{} Total Teacher Misassignments includes the number of Misassignments of Teachers of English Learners.
+The facilities were built in approximately 1960 and have been maintained in good repair, using both the expertise of maintenance personnel and licensed contractors.
+There are two full time and one part time maintenance and custodial staff members who take pride in keeping the classrooms, facilities and grounds in good repair and in a manner that meets high standards for cleanliness.